-As the temperatures begin to soar across the country, summer marks the start of beer fest season.
+As temperatures soar across the country, summer marks the start of beer fest season.
 And like clockwork craft beer lovers head out to get their fill of free tastings at festivals that are becoming more and more frequent.
 We took a moment between our own free samples to slow down and take in the full beer fest experience.

-For many a craft beer event isn't just about the free, sometimes limitless tasting of their favorite beers.
-It isn't just to get free stuff as the big guys toss t-shirts, hats, stickers and anything else they could plaster their names on and schlep out to each passerby.
-Instead, if one can push aside the veil, look beyond the drones of sample after sample, things start to look a bit interesting.
+For many a craft beer event isn't just about the free, sometimes limitless, tasting of their favorite beers.
+It isn't just to get free stuff as big guys toss t-shirts, hats, stickers and anything else they could plaster their names on and schlep out to each passerby.
+Instead, if one can push aside the veil and look beyond the drones of frothy samples, things start to look a bit interesting.

 Luckily, we have a festival for that.